Considerations for charging duties and import taxes at checkout

 - Territorial Collectivity of Saint-Pierre and Miquelon (PM)

 - Falkland Islands (FK)

 Collecting only cross-border taxes

-When collecting duties and import taxes at checkout is enabled, both duties and taxes are charged at checkout.
-It isn't possible to charge only taxes when the feature is enabled.
-If you need to collect cross-border taxes only, such as in the United Kingdom or the European Union, then do not enable collecting duties and import taxes at checkout.
+When collecting duties and import taxes at checkout is activated, both duties and taxes are charged at checkout.
+It isn't possible to charge only taxes when the feature is activated.
+If you need to collect cross-border taxes only, such as in the United Kingdom or the European Union, then don't activate collecting duties and import taxes at checkout.